Aussie Plant Based Co Acquired By Smart Foods A Week After Liquidation

 Australia’s troubled plant-based meat sector

-While wholesale demand for plant-based meat in Australian foodservice rose by 59% in 2023, retail sales dropped by 1% from the year before.
+While wholesale demand for plant-based meat in Australian foodservice rose by 59% in 2023, retail sales dropped by 1% annually between 2020 and 2023.
 This has been compounded by a high price premium on most meat analogues, a combination of low volume sales and high margins for retailers.

 This has left many companies in a bind.
 Do you keep prices high – which is already the second-largest consumption barrier for meat analogues – or do you risk lower margins? vEEF, for its part, cut its manufacturing costs through raw materials and a streamlined supply chain, while also increasing output through its production process, to offer a cost-competitive line of plant-based meats.